mwognicki/nestjs-otp/docs/README.md

 # NestJS OTP Authentication Module

-`@ognicki/nestjs-otp` is a NestJS module designed to facilitate OTP (One-Time Password) authentication within your NestJS applications without relying on external APIs.
-Module includes dynamic module registration, an `OtpService` for managing OTP pairing and verification, and an `OtpGuard` to ensure the validity of provided OTP tokens.
+`@ognicki/nestjs-otp` is a NestJS module designed to provide OTP (One-Time Password) authentication within your NestJS applications without relying on external APIs.
+The module includes dynamic module registration, an `OtpService` for managing OTP pairing and verification, and an `OtpGuard` to ensure the validity of provided OTP tokens.

+> **You can use authenticator applications to generate OTP tokens,** and they will be handled
+> by `OtpModule`.

 ## Who's Behind?